• Skip to primary navigation

 • Press a block of firm tofu in a tofu press over a plate (to catch the water) for 30 minutes.

-• After 30 minutes, drain the tofu and lay the block of tofu on a parchment paper lined tray.
+• After 30 minutes, drain the liquid and lay the block of tofu on a parchment-lined tray.
 Use a sharp knife to cut the block of tofu into 4 slices that are 1-inch wide.

-• Sprinkle 1 tbsp of low-sodium tamari evenly over the tofu cubes and use a large spoon to quickly toss the tofu cubes around the tray to absorb all of the tamari.
-This light coating of tamari seasons the tofu and it makes it wet so the dry seasonings will stick without using oil.
+• Sprinkle 1 tbsp of tamari evenly over the tofu cubes and use a large spoon to quickly toss the cubes around the tray to absorb all of the tamari.
+This light coating of tamari seasons the tofu and helps dry seasonings stick without oil.

-• Sprinkle 1 tbsp of nutritional yeast and 1 tbsp of taco seasonings over the tofu cubes.
-Toss to coat each piece of tofu in the dried seasonings.
-Arrange the tofu cubes into even rows on the tray and bake it for 30 minutes.
+• Sprinkle 1 tbsp nutritional yeast, 1 tbsp taco seasonings, and 1 tbsp arrowroot powder over the tofu cubes.
+Toss to coat each piece in the seasonings.

 Notes